evangraan/nginx-gunicorn-flask-service-python-client-ansible-behave-bdd/README.md

 * A server instance running CentOS 7
 * The client and server are both provisioned using Ansible
 * A python client is scheduled to run every 5 seconds using cron
-* The python client retrieves a process list and ships it as JSON to the server API, secured with a secret key
+* The python client retrieves a process list and ships it as JSON to the server API, secured with a bearer token
-* A flask API service receives the request and writes the process list to a JSON file with the filename = rx timestamp
+* A flask API service receives the request and writes the process list to a JSON file
 * The flask service is served using gunicorn for WSGI capability and in order to handle high load
 * The gunicorn is proxied by Nginx in order to support TLS certificates and port mapping from port 443 to gunicorn
 * The solution is integration tested (both the client and the API service) using behave for BDD